ecerroni/apollo-datasource-mongodb/README.md

   updateUserName(userId, newName) {
     this.users.deleteFromCacheById(userId)
     // users.flushCollectionCache() // to flush the whole collection's cache.
-It needs flushCollectionCache to be true return this.users.updateOne({
+It needs allowFlushingCollectionCache to be true in the extended config object passed to the initialize method return this.users.updateOne({
       _id: userId
     }, {